-Here you'll find in chronological order *all* 25 Short & Sweet Math Challenges, 40 Mini-Challenges and 5 Semi-Regular Columns I've posted to the Museum of HP Calculators over the last 17 years.
+Here you'll find in chronological order *all* Short & Sweet Math Challenges, Mini-Challenges and Semi-Regular Columns I've posted to the Museum of HP Calculators over the last decades.
 All of them are complete threads in PDF format, including my Original Post as well as all the usually very many replies posted by other MoHPC members and which you can download to read them at leisure with no internet connection required and thus no fear of eventual future unavailability.

 The Challenges feature practically every HP calculator under the sun and then some, including all RPN and RPL models as well as the BASIC-programmable HP-71B, non-programmable models with a Solver and the HP Prime, plus occasionally calc models of other brands (TI, SHARP, CASIO, etc.) and even computers and assorted computer languages.
 My original solutions are given as well as most other people's, and extremely interesting topics and useful programming techniques and algorithms are described and developed at length, with enlightening comments galore.

 This Category will also feature all new Challenges of any type I may write now and in the future.
 Stay tuned !